mmdyb/XMPLUS-TGBOT/README.md

     </a>
 </p>

-A Powerful Bot for Selling VPN Services with asynchronous Python for high efficiency and performance.
+A Powerful Bot for Selling VPN Services with Pyrogram and asynchronous Python for high efficiency and performance.

 > [!IMPORTANT]
 > You are free to use this project, but copying, redistributing, or selling it — especially under a different name or on another repository — is strictly prohibited.
 This project is not allowed to be re-uploaded or republished, whether for free or for sale.